stephenholtz/haikunatormatlab/README.md

 ## Installation
 Simply add this repository to your MATLAB path using the IDE `Home>Set Path`.
 There is no need to include subfolders.
 Alternatively use the `addpath` function.

+Currently the minimum version is set to 2017a to take advantage of tidy argument validation.
+It may work starting at 2016, but has not been tested so a warning will appear.

 ## Usage
 There is only one Class `Haikunator` with one method `haikunate`.